groundwater/binary-fusion/README.md

 - thrashing applications are delayed by 2^n seconds, where n is the number of consecutive failures
 - each restart is logged and available via web server stats

+#### Socket Connections

+Although passing in port numbers as environment variables is popular, the preferred method is using pre-opened sockets.

+**Connection Steps**

+1. the app container opens the desired socket as root (including privileged sockets)
+2. the app container forks drops its privileges to `application`
+3. the app container executes the application with `exec`

+Sockets can be shared between child processes.
+A web server for example can run multiple concurrent processes that share the same socket.

 ### Web Server

+#### API Overview

+The web server provides the following application controls and interfaces:

+##### Manager

+- start/stop/restart processes
+- send signal to processes (e.g. SIGINT)
+- set/get environment variables
+- set port numbers

+##### Supervisor

+- restart process on crash
+- throttle restart if process is thrashing
+- log exit codes

+##### Monitor

+- collect `STDOUT` and `STDERR` for each process

 #### Routes